CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-witch-king.md

 > Warrior/Sage/Diplomat Ringwraith
 >
 > {: .minion-character-text .black-text .p-2 }
-> > Unique.
-Manifestation of The Witch-king of Angmar.
+> > _**Unique.**_ Manifestation of The Witch-king of Angmar.
 Can use spirit-magic and shadow-magic. +3 direct influence in Heralded Lord mode. +1 prowess in Fell Rider mode.
 As your Ringwraith, up to two Ringwraith followers in his company may be controlled with no influence.
-You may bring these followers into play during separate organization phases.
-Home Site: Any site in Imlad Morgul
+You may bring these followers into play during separate organization phases.   <br><br>**Home Site:** Any site in Imlad Morgul
 >
 > {: .minion-character-frame .p-1 .pr-2 }
 > > <div class="card-shield">【9/12】</div>